Robustness Inspired Graph Backdoor Defense: Methodology

 Theorem \ref{triggerexpec} demonstrates that this expected number grows fast with a certain drop ratio.
 Since Theorem \ref{expec} indicates that, in expectation, the output embedding of a clean node remains unchanged before and after perturbation, regardless of the drop ratio, we can use a high drop ratio, e.g. $\beta=0.5$, to achieve a fast increase in the expected number of times the poisoned node $v_i$ demonstrates large prediction variance.
 Our experimental results in Section \ref{hyperablation} show that with $\beta=0.5$, even a small value of $K$, e.g. $K=5$, can already identify most of the poisoned target nodes from the clean ones.

 To empirically verify that our method of random edge dropping can efficiently distinguish poisoned nodes from clean nodes, we adopt the attack method DPGBA and conduct experiments on Cora and OGB-arxiv to show the prediction variance of poisoned nodes and clean nodes after random edge dropping.
 The details of the experiment settings and the results are in Appendix \ref{morevisualization}.
 From the results, we observe that: \textbf{(i)} Our method consistently results in higher prediction variance for poisoned nodes, enabling the distinction between poisoned and clean nodes. \textbf{(ii)} Even when two edges link a backdoor trigger to a poisoned node, our method maintains high prediction variance for most poisoned nodes.
 This showcases the superior performance of our method compared to the intuitive approach of dropping each edge individually.
 Furthermore, the time complexity of our method scales linearly with $K$, which is typically small, whereas the intuitive method scales exponentially with $d^L$, leading to significantly higher computational costs as $d$ increases.
+We also compare the prediction variance of low-degree nodes from both homophilic and heterophilic graphs against poisoned nodes in Appendix~\ref{morenodeswithlowdegree}.

 \textbf{Identify Target Nodes and Target Class}.
 Next, we give details of how we determine the target class $y_t$ and identify the candidate poisoned target node set $\mathcal{V}_s$.
 Given $s(i)$ as the prediction variance for each node $v_i\in\mathcal{V}_T$ with label $y_i$, we sort nodes by $s(i)$ in descending order and form the set $\mathcal{D}^{\prime} = \{(s_{\sigma(1)}, y_{\sigma(1)}), (s_{\sigma(2)}, y_{\sigma(2)}), \ldots, (s_{\sigma(n)}, y_{\sigma(n)})\}$, where $\sigma$ is a permutation of $\left\{1,2,\dots,n\right\}$ such that the sorted values satisfy $s_\sigma(1)>s_\sigma(2)>\dots>s_\sigma(n)$.
 Then we determine the target class as the label of the node with the largest prediction variance, i.e., $y_t=y_{\sigma(1)}$.
 Let $j$ be the index of the first entry in $\mathcal{D}^{\prime}$ such that $y_{\sigma(j)} \neq y_t$ and $y_{\sigma(j+1)} \neq y_t$.
 The threshold of prediction variance to select candidate poisoned target nodes is defined as: